Working during your studies

 Many students need to earn money while they study.
-The University has a Careers Network that will help you with your CV, and have suggestions where you can find a part-time job.
+The University’s Careers Network has a range of resources to help you look for and secure a part-time job.

 It is important that you do not work too much in term time, as your studies may suffer.

 If you are an international student you also need to check whether your visa allows you to work.
 Our web pages for international students have more information.

 Once you have a job, the employer has legal obligations towards you but equally you have responsibilities to them.
 It is also advisable to understand your liability to pay income tax and National Insurance contributions.
 Our information below will provide an overview of these rights and responsibilities.

 If you are having a problem on your placement or need to discuss any concerns you are having, we strongly encourage you to contact the Placement team.
 You should do this as soon as you can and definitely before resigning or taking any action.

 There is always a contract between an employee and employer.
 You may not have anything in writing but a contract will still exist.
 Your agreement to work for your employer and your employer’s agreement to pay you for your work forms a contract.

 If you sign or otherwise agree a contract, you agree to keep to any terms which could include: